guillaume-humbert/python-marshmallow/docs/quickstart.rst

 Deserializing to Objects
 ++++++++++++++++++++++++

 In order to deserialize to an object, define a method of your :class:`Schema` and decorate it with `post_load <marshmallow.decorators.post_load>`.
-The method receives a dictionary of deserialized data as its only parameter.
+The method receives a dictionary of deserialized data.

 .. code-block:: python
-    :emphasize-lines: 8-10

     from marshmallow import Schema, fields, post_load

     class UserSchema(Schema):
         name = fields.Str()